BibleResearch/bible-notes/old_testament/prophets/ezekiel.md

 ## Authorship and Audience
 The first four verses of the book indicate that **Ezekiel** is the author.
 Ezekiel was a **Levite** who would normally have become a priest at age 30 (this is likely what the first verse of the book is referring to).
-He was likely taken from Judah to Babylon in the **second wave of exiles** between 605 and 595 B.C.
+He was likely taken from Judah to Babylon in the **second wave of exiles** between 605 and 595 BC.

 ## Date and Context